 How does membership renewal work in this new model?

-Membership will be renewed automatically if the member has stayed an additional night in a HI Canada hostel.
+Membership would be renewed automatically if the member has stayed an additional night in a HI Canada hostel.
 If this condition isn’t met, then the membership would expire with renewal only through purchase of another overnight.

 Will this membership be digital?